 While we cannot absolutely guarantee that loss, misuse or alteration of data will not occur, we use our very best efforts to prevent this.

 Our members of staff have access to your basic personal information but only those staff members who require access to carry out their job roles are able to access members’ medical/health information.

 If you are Unique members, where we have your express consent to do so and in a manner of your choosing, collected at the time you join us as members or at any later date, your data may be disclosed only to other registered Unique members as part of our family matching service.
 This is in order that you can contact other families for the purposes of sharing information and mutual support.
 These family members may reside outside of the European Union.
 They are informed that they must keep your data secure and are not to disclose it to any third party.
-I think we need to think carefully about how we do this.
-I am not sure we are compliant.

 We may use third party companies to provide services on our behalf.
 This could include services such as bulk email services, in order that we can communicate with members and supporters in the most cost-effective way.
 In these cases, data will be stored on the third parties’ servers and we will ensure that we have undertaken appropriate due diligence and have contracts in place which commit them to high levels of data security and confidentiality.